idleberg/vscode-applescript/README.md

 ### Extension Marketplace

-Launch Quick Open, paste the following command, and press <kbd>Enter</kbd>
+In the editor, launch *Quick Open* and paste `ext install applescript`

-`ext install applescript`
+Alternatively, install from the command-line using `code --install-extension idleberg.applescript`

 ### Packaged Extension